 Responsive Web Design

-The new website templates utilize a number of content types that have been designed specifically for the Brandeis website.
+The standard university templates use a number of content types that have been designed specifically for the Brandeis website.
 In responsive design, content needs to adjust (rearrange and stack) depending on the screen size.
 This ability to rearrange is very important for the responsiveness of the site, and for this reason, it's best to use the appropriate content type when building your site.
 This will ensure your content is formatted and aligned optimally for responsiveness.
 In other words, you may be able to build a table in a regular WYSIWYG editor, but it will not be responsive, so you need to create it using the Table content type.